 Using brand language in a competitive market is the perfect way to grow and turn customers away from your competitors; using creative and brand language to differentiate yourself can make a difference.

-In a competitive market, when the only way to grow is to take customers from your competitors, using creative and language to differentiate yourself can really make a difference.
-We’ve seen this time and time again from industries such as health care and manufacturing through to retail.
-Slight shifts in how a brand talks about itself and the wider world can really differentiate it from its competitors and win a space in the hearts and minds of the market.
+We’ve seen this repeatedly from healthcare and manufacturing industries through to retail.
+Slight shifts in how a brand talks about itself and the wider world can differentiate it from its competitors and win a space in the hearts and minds of the market.

 Language is a crucial element in your brand strategy because it frames the entire experience for your customers.
 It tells them how to interact with your brand and what they can expect by becoming customers.

 Where do I start with planning our Brand’s Language?

 Every industry has an existing language.